dendibakh/perf-book/chapters/2-Measuring-Performance/2-5 SW and HW Timers.md

    }
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

  - **Time Stamp Counter (TSC)**: this is a hardware timer that is implemented as a hardware register.
 TSC is monotonic and has a constant rate, i.e., it doesn't account for frequency changes.
 Every CPU has its own TSC, which is simply the number of reference cycles (see [@sec:secRefCycles]) elapsed.
 It is suitable for measuring short events with a duration from nanoseconds up to one minute.
-The value of TSC can be retrieved by using the compiler's built-in function `__rdtsc` as shown in [@lst:TSC], which uses `RDTSC` assembly instruction under the hood.
+The value of TSC can be retrieved by using the compiler's built-in function `__rdtsc` as shown in [@lst:TSC], which uses the `RDTSC` assembly instruction under the hood.
 More low-level details on benchmarking the code using the `RDTSC` assembly instruction can be accessed in the white paper [@IntelRDTSC].

    Listing: Using __rdtsc compiler builtins to access TSC